NutritionalLungImmunity/nlisim/README.md

 When a module is included in the runtime configuration, its own state is included as an additional "dynamic" attribute on this object.
-For example when the "advection" module is included, you have access to `state.advection` containing the advection module's state.
+For example when the "afumigatus" module is included, you have access to `state.afumigatus` containing the afumigatus module's state.

 The State object API directly uses the API of the [attr](https://www.attrs.org) library.
 This provides things like type annotation integration, data